 Special Consideration for AnyConnect: Select Settings prevents VPN Connection

-Currently, as of the time of this writing, 184.108.40.206 is blocked by IP Layer Enforcement.
+Currently, 184.108.40.206 is blocked by IP Layer Enforcement.
 In some AnyConnect deployments, 220.127.116.11 is used as the DHCP server for the AnyConnect tunnel.
 Since this address would be used as the VPN connects, it would be blocked before IP Layer Enforcement can disable.
 To resolve this issue, add 18.104.22.168 to your Global Allow List to prevent this block from occurring.

 Why are these VPN clients incompatible?

 Some VPN clients have similar DNS behavior to the Umbrella roaming client.
 If the VPN connection's DNS server changes to something unexpected by the VPN, the VPN software changes the system's DNS settings back to what the VPN set when initially connected.
 The Umbrella roaming client also performs the same operation, changing any DNS servers back to 127.0.0.1.
 This back-and-forth behavior creates a conflict with the VPN and Umbrella roaming client.